EdwardLea/wdi-project-01/readme.md

 Styling and usability functionality was then added to enhance the experience for the users.
 Examples include a reset button to allow the player to start the game again at any time, overlay screen display game updates and alerts to the player and a hover effect of the player's board when placing ships.

 ### Challenges
-Creating the logic for the computer's guesses was challenging and required a number of interactions to ensure board and ship edge cases did not affect the logic of the computer's guesses.
+Creating the logic for the computer's guesses was challenging and required a number of iterations to ensure board and ship edge cases did not affect the logic of the computer's guesses.
+Placing the ships in valid positions only was also a challenge as all the ships had different lengths and hence had different criteria to be a successfully placement.

 ### Wins
-The logic used to added ships was able to be reused to for both adding computer boats and player boats, as well as the hover effect on the board before boats were placed.
+The logic used to added ships was able to be reused to for both adding computer ships and player ships, as well as the hover effect on the board before ships were placed.
+The meant functions could be reused a number of times throughout the various

 ## Future features
-The official rules of Battleships do not allow ships to touch when placed.
-The current game does not take this into account, this could be added in future iterations of the game.
+1. The intelligence of the computer's hit becomes less reliable when ships are positioned next to each other.
+A further iteration to the logic could be added to improve how these cases are handled.

-The logic of the computer selection is only intelligent once a hit has been made.
+2. The logic of the computer selection is only intelligent once a hit has been made.
 Further functionality could be added before hits are made.
-For example not selecting random locations where it would be impossible for any of the boats to be positioned.
+For example not selecting random locations where it would be impossible for any of the ships to be positioned.

-A two player version of the game could be created in a play and pass capacity.
+3. A two player version of the game could be created in a play and pass capacity.